 Students will need to have regular access to a computer with internet connection & email outside of fieldwork hours.
 A Level II FW Sole site has been created.
 It is the student's responsibility to check site/email on a regular basis to maintain correspondence with AFWC.
-Your Wet Virginia University personal email account is the official method of communication for all WVU administrative matters.
+Your West Virginia University student email account (ending in wvu.edu) is the official method of communication for all WVU administrative matters.
 You are required to periodically check your account for time critical notices such as billing notifications, insurance requirements or other important alerts or administrative notices requiring a timely response.
 Notice will be considered received one day following the date the notice is posted to your email account.
 Failure to check your email account does not excuse or exempt you from any actions required of you by the University.
 It is expected that students respond to phone-call or email from AFWC or WVU faculty within 48 hours.